Diana Taylor Pg Dip.Couns, MBACP (Snr. Accred), UKRCP

 Most of my work involves seeing people at my private practice in Wellington Square in Ayr.
 I am able to work in a flexible way either on a short-term or long-term basis, as required.
 I see adults and teenagers (14 years and over) for counselling/psychotherapy.
-Sessions may be arranged weekly, fortnightly or by another agreed time frame and I have daytime appointments on Tuesdays, Thursdays, Fridays, and Saturday mornings.
+Sessions may be arranged weekly, fortnightly or by another agreed time frame and I have daytime appointments on weekdays and Saturday mornings.
 I also offer some evening appointments.

 My initial postgraduate training at Strathclyde University was in the Person Centred Approach, but my practice now incorporates concepts and interventions form other models of therapy including CBT, Somatic Trauma Therapy, Attachment Therapy, and Solution Focussed Therapy offering a more Integrative Approach and which is tailored to an individual's needs.
 I have extensive experience of helping with most life issues including Bereavement, Anxiety, General Anxiety and OCD, Panic Attacks, Depression, Post Natal Depression, Serious Illness, Sexuality Issues, Self Harm, Trauma, Anger 'Management' and Anger Issues, Addiction, Relationship Issues, Loss of Confidence, Self esteem, Stress and Work-Related Stress.
 This list is not exhaustive and you may have concerns that are not mentioned here.
 If you would like to know any more information about me or my practice prior to counselling, I am happy to receive calls or e-mails to answer any queries you may have.